Loading

 High-tensile copper-zinc alloys (high-strength yellow brass) for heavy-duty gears, marine winches and deck hardware.

-Custom Brass & Copper Alloys
+Custom Brass & Bronze Alloys

 Typical Industries